mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 Early in their research, they abandoned work with the species Orinus orca which, although progressing towards true intelligence very rapidly, was deemed far too large to be easily transported off world.
 Although some fought the decision, GenAssist directors held fast; the firm’s charter specified work was to be aimed at the promotion of offworld colonization.

-One-by-one, other programmes fell behind in progress and were dropped from the project.
+One-by-one, other programs fell behind in progress and were dropped from the project.
 In the end, only the species Tursiops truncates was left.
 With the full attention of the GenAssist Sophontology

 Program focused on them, the Dolphin rapidly attained true intelligence and, in -1988, just prior to the collapse of the Rule of Man, a handful of Dolphin colonies were seeded along the rimward frontiers of what is now the Solomani Sphere.